 His reviews and critical work have appeared in journals such as American Literature, Modern Fiction Studies, Fourth Genre, culturefront, Tri-quarterly, Assay, The Los Angeles Review of Books, and The Iowa Review, and in The Scribner Encyclopedia of American Lives, The Walt Whitman Encyclopedia and The Encyclopedia of the Essay.

 He also writes creative nonfiction and is the book review editor for the journal Fourth Genre.
-His personal essays, which have appeared in magazines such as In These Times, The Missouri Review, The Pinch, Guernica, and Walking Magazine, have been listed five times among the notable essays in the Best American Essays series.
+His personal essays, which have appeared in magazines such as In These Times, The Missouri Review, The Pinch, Guernica, and Walking Magazine, have been listed six times among the notable essays in the Best American Essays series.

 He is working on a collection of personal essays and a study of the progressive tradition in 20th century American middle-class culture.
 He has taught in the Nonfiction Program of the Columbia University School of the Arts and in the Iowa Summer Writing Festival.